Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 1. Right click in Hierarchy window, select 3D Object > Cube.
 2. Name the GameObject "Target"
-3. Select Target to view its properties in the Inspector window.
+3. Select the Target Cube to view its properties in the Inspector window.
 4. Set Transform to Position = (3, 0.5, 3), Rotation = (0, 0, 0), Scale = (1, 1, 1).
 5. On the Cube's Mesh Renderer, expand the Materials property and change the default-material to *Block*.